-Apparently then a lot of folk suffer from some serious misconceptions about what writing a post entails:
+Apparently then a lot of folk suffer from some serious misconceptions about what writing a blogpost entails:

 - They think it takes days, weeks, or even months to produce that difficult bit of text — it doesn’t, it takes two or three hours at most.